-Swiss cellist helps ailing wife become ‘superhuman’ - SWI swissinfo.ch
+Swiss cellist helps wife become ‘superhuman’ - SWI swissinfo.ch

 Recordings and samplings have been used more and more, on a lot of projects you don't hear real musicians anymore.
 In 10 years, my session work has dropped by about 80%.
 I'm still happy to be working [in film] a little bit, it's not my main goal anymore.
 But a lot of my friends are out of jobs, which is really sad.

-On what it was like to compose his latest album, ‘Superhuman’, for his wife who suffers from Multiple Sclerosis
+On what it was like to compose his latest album, ‘Superhuman’, for his wife after she was diagnosed with Multiple Sclerosis

 The feeling came from desperation, sadness, the shock of the diagnosis and from her being gradually weakened over the years, and I knew I wanted to write an album that helped her to not feel hopeless, and to empower her with the sounds.